-I won’t keep you on the edge of your seat anymore I will tell you everything about Silhouette Curio.
+I won’t keep you on the edge of your seat any longer, I will tell you everything about the Silhouette Curio.
 I’m talking about dog tags.
-You can now easily customize dog tags and oddly shaped pendants with the Curio Silhouette.
+You can now easily customize dog tags and oddly shaped pendants with the Curio.

-Before this machine, you got your trusted marking stamps and your hammer and whacked it.
-You prayed for alignment, and you have added the next letter.
-Not anymore, everything can be automated.
-All this and more I will cover after the review.
+Before this machine, you got your trusted marking stamps and your hammer, and you whacked it.
+You prayed for alignment, and added the next letter.
+Well, not anymore.
+Now, everything can be automated.
+All this and more, I will cover in this review.

 By now, you are probably accustomed to my style.
 I level with you when I’m doing reviews.
-I will tell you the good and bad and of course the ugly part of these machines.
+I will tell you the good and the bad, and of course, the ugly part of these machines.

 Many reviewers are squeamish about this because they are afraid that they will lose commissions, so they only talk about the positive stuff.